 What does pressing the ESC key look like?

-First, identify what your ESC needs are.
+1. Identify what your ESC needs are.

 How do you do that?
 It’s simple but – it’s not easy.
 You’ve got to get really quiet and feel everything.
 You need to take notice on how the people, places and things in your life are affecting you in order to determine your needs.